Tauranga and Western Bay consents exceed $1 billion for third year

 "We will be building a new wing and a new kitchen for the site," he said.

-Only 87 of the original 113 beds were being used due to the age of some of the buildings.
+Only 87 of the original 113 beds were being used because of the age of some of the buildings.

-The site was being developed in three large sections, which included building a brand new two-storey building and refurbishing the old hostel and rooms.
+The site was being developed in three large sections, which included building a new two-storey building and refurbishing the old hostel and rooms.

 "We will end up with a 90-bed site," Robins said.